mnesarco/ff-batch/README.md

 ## Included sample icons

-* A copy of Bootstrap-Icons is included for demostration purposes:
+* A copy of Bootstrap-Icons is included for demonstration purposes:

   * License: MIT
   * Source: https://icons.getbootstrap.com/